simpleanalytics/blog/_posts/2022-03-17-google-to-sunset-universal-analytics-in-2023.md

 ### IP Anonymization

-The first privacy-focused change to Universal Analytics is the anonymization of IP addresses by default.
+The first privacy-focused change, after the Universal Analytics sunset, is that IP address is anonymized by default.

-In the previous version of Google Analytics, the user IP was collected as a whole.
-You can anonymize IP-address in Universal Analytics as well by adding a tag.
+In the Universal Analytics version, the user IP was collected as a whole.
+However, it is possible to anonymize IP-address in Universal Analytics as well by adding a tag.
 In G4 Analytics, the user IP is anonymized by default and cannot be changed back.

 Well, this sounds like an improvement from a compliance perspective, but it is not really impactful.
 Anonymized IP addresses are still considered to be personal data according to GDPR regulation.
 [See our blog post on this topic](https://blog.simpleanalytics.com/will-google-analytics-be-banned-in-the-eu).